daytonn/rails_jskit/README.md

 App.Dispatcher.trigger("controller:pages:index");
 ```

 This allows you to integrate your JavaScript at key points in your rails application with minimal coupling.
-An event triggered with no corresponding `JSKit` controller or action defined has no effect.
+An event triggered with no corresponding `JSkit` controller or action defined has no effect.

 #### Application Controller

 It's common to have some JavaScript that runs on every page of your application.
-In the past, you may have slapped random bits of code inside a jQuery `$(document).ready` block but not with JSKit.
-JSKit makes an explicit yet minimally coupled connection between your Rails app and your client-side code.
+In the past, you may have slapped random bits of code inside a jQuery `$(document).ready` block but not with JSkit.
+JSkit makes an explicit yet minimally coupled connection between your Rails app and your client-side code.
 To define application-wide behavior, define an application controller in `app/assets/controller/application_controller.js`:

 ```js
 App.createController("Application", {